 Although the physiological mechanisms discussed above lead to generally consistent directions of growth responses to tree height and hydaulic traits across droughts, indicating the universality of the underlying mechanisms, the relative importantance of the drivers varied widely across droughts, indicating an interaction with drought characteristics (Tables 4-5).
 Although there were not signficant differences in R among the drought years, R tended to be somewhat lower in 1966 (Fig. 1, Table 4).
 Height and dominant canopy position had the stronger negative effects in this drought than in the others (Tables 4-5), which could potentially be linked to the fact that this was the longest-lasting drought and and that height becomes a stronger predictor of mortality as the severity of the drought increases [@stovall_tree_2019].
 In 1977, which was the weakest drought in terms of PDSI (Fig. S2, Table S3), ring-porous species had lower R, contrasting with their higher R in the other two droughts and perhaps indicating that ring-porosity provides less of an advantage in terms of drought adaptation under less extreme droughts, consistent with @elliott_forest_2015.
-In the 1999 drought, which was the most intense in terms of growing season PDSI and the second-longest in duration, xylem architecture was the most useful predictor, with diffuse-porous species suffering most.
+In the 1999 drought, which was the most intense in terms of growing season PDSI and the second-longest in duration, xylem architecture was the most useful predictor, with diffuse-porous species showing growth reduction .
 Thus, responses differed with the nature of each drought.
 Of course, site characteristics also define the nature of droughts, and comparisons of size and trait effects across sites–and across more droughts at a single site–would be of great value to elucidating the mechanisms through which drought characteristics interact with driver variables to shape tree growth responses.

 As climate change drives increasing drought in many of the world’s forests [@trenberth_global_2014; @intergovernmental_panel_on_climate_change_climate_2015], the fate of forests and their climate feedbacks will be shaped by the biophysical and physiological drivers observed here.
 Large trees have been suffering disrpoportionately in forests around the world [@bennett_larger_2015; @stovall_tree_2019], and we here show that this is primarily driven by their height, with some contributions from canopy position.
 The distinction is important because it suggests that height per se makes trees vulnerable, even if their crowns are somewhat protected by neighbors, whereas solitary trees or the dominant trees in young regrowth forests should be less vulnerable.
 Considering just height and crown position, this would suggest that mature forests would be more vulnerable to drought than young forests with short trees; however, root water access may limit the young forests [@bretfeld_plant_2018], and species traits often shift as forests age.
 Pioneer species at our site (Liriodendron tulipifera, Quercus spp., Fraxinus americana) have a mix of traits conferring drought tolerance and resistance (Table 3), and further research on how hydraulic traits and drought vulnerability change over the course of succession would be valuable for getting at the very signficant question of whether and how drought tolerance changes as forests age.
 In the meantime, the results of this study advance our knowledge of the factors conferring drought vulnerability and resistance in a mature forest, opening the door for more accurate forecasting of forest responses to future drought.